Creative-Coding-RSS-2021/exercise_3/Readme.md

 The main idea here is to handle canvas image that we created before as a template for applying any art elements you find appropriate.

 :point_right:  **Task** checkout a `lesson4` branch and play with an implemented example by changing/hacking the values you want.
+Make a real art out of it.